stel-dare/freshlinebar/README.md

-** MESS ORDER DOCUMENTATION **
+# MESS ORDER DOCUMENTATION
-MESS ORDER is a  simple web application for ordering food.
+**MESS ORDER** is a  simple web application for ordering food.
-It is tailored for a specifc restaurant.
+It is tailored for a specific restaurant.